 A provision for onerous contracts is recognized when the expected benefits to be derived by the Group from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
 The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
 Before a provision is established, the Group recognizes any impairment loss on the assets associated with that contract.

 o.
 Revenue Recognition

-The Group derives revenue from converged ICT solutions comprising Network-centric services, Data Center-centric IT services which includes Data Center services, cloud and managed services, applications integration services and technology integration services.
+The Group derives revenue from converged ICT solutions comprising Network-centric services, Data Center services and Digital Services which includes cloud and managed services, applications integration services and technology integration services.